JanssenProject/jans/jans-cedarling/bindings/cedarling-java/README.md

 ### Using the Cedarling Java binding in custom scripts on the Janssen Auth Server (VM installation).

+**Note:** This recipe is compatible with Jans version 1.4.0 and earlier.

 1. Upload [bootstrap.json](./docs/bootstrap.json), [policy-store.json](./docs/policy-store.json), [action.txt](./docs/action.txt), [context.json](./docs/context.json), [principals.json](./docs/principals.json) and [resource.json](./docs/resource.json) at `/opt/jans/jetty/jans-auth/custom/static` location of the auth server.
 2. Upload the generate `cedarling-java-{version}-distribution.jar` at `/opt/jans/jetty/jans-auth/custom/libs` location of the auth server.
 3. The following Post Authn script has been created for calling Cedarling authorization.
-Add and enable the following [Post Authn custom script](./docs/sample_cedarling_post_authn.txt) (in Java) with following Custom Properties:
+Add and enable the following [Post Authn custom script](./docs/sample_cedarling_post_authn.txt) (in Java) with following Custom Properties.
+The [Asset Screen](https://docs.jans.io/v1.6.0/janssen-server/config-guide/custom-assets-configuration/#asset-screen) can be used to upload assets.

 |Key|Values|
 |---|------|